 Payments may be made by check, cash, or any major credit card.
-Payments are accepted online through S.S.IU, by mail or in person in the Business Office between the hours of 8:30 a.m. and 4:00 p.m.
+Payments are accepted online through S.S.IU, by mail or in person in the Business Office between the hours of 8:00 a.m. and 4:30 p.m.
+Modified summer hours may apply.
 The Business Office is located in Room # 14 terrace level, Villa Maria Hall.
-Payment drop boxes are located outside the Business Office doors in Villa Maria and at the commuter entrance located in Loyola Hall.
+A payment drop box is located outside the Business Office doors in Villa Maria.
 Checks should be made payable to Immaculata University and mailed to: Business Office, Villa Maria 14, Immaculata, PA 19345.
 Questions may be directed to studentaccounts@immaculata.edu or by phone at 610-647-4400, extension 3174